 New to Virtual Field Trips?

 A virtual field trip is an interactive way for students to learn and explore places and geographic features of the world.
-The cool thing is that if done right, a virtual field trip provides an opportunity for students to take ownership of their learning, includes cross-curricular subjects, as well as critical thinking.
+If done right, a virtual field trip provides an opportunity for students to take ownership of their learning, adds in cross-curricular subjects, and provides a means of critical thinking and discussion.
 A virtual field trip is more than just an online website or video cam.
 Students are provided an opportunity to dig deeper into the content.
+You can learn more about using virtual field trips here.

-If you are new to virtual field trips, you're in luck!
-I'd love to give you access to my Ancient Egypt Virtual Field Trip.
+If you are new to virtual field trips, I'd love to give you access to my Ancient Egypt Virtual Field Trip.
 This VFT explores the Valley of the Kings where archaeologist Howard Carter uncovered King Tutankhamen's tomb!

 The best part is the work is done!